CHRONIC SUPERFICIAL KERATITIS (PANNUS)

 Border Collies, as well as Greyhound and Border Collie mixes.

-Despite looking God-awful, this problem doesn't seem to cause too much discomfort and unlike many corneal diseases there usually isn't an infection or discharge on the eye.
+Despite looking God-awful, this problem doesn't seem to cause too much discomfort and unlike many other corneal diseases there usually isn't an infection or discharge on the eye.

 Treatment: